Yotahome - Current Setup (Regularly Updated Page)

 - Slime Flat Tire Repair Kit - Available on Amazon

 - Passenger Seat Removal - Four easy bolts and it comes right out without a hassle.
 It is very easy to fit through the door, and it's not heavy to lift out.
 Opens up a ton of room in the vehicle and allows me to have an excuse to deny people rides lol.
+I now have a platform that I built out of two 1x3 boards in place of the passenger seat, which my refrigerator straps to.
+This creates storage space beneath the refrigerator.

 - Safety Net (super helpful in preventing projectiles) - Available on Amazon (says it's for a Heap but it fits fine in this 3rd gen using carabiners and tie down soft straps)